JSON schema provides a JSON vocabulary for defining and validating JSON instances.

 Each schema includes one or more key-value pairs or keywords, including

-keyword set to a JSON simple value (null
+a type keyword set to a JSON simple value (null, boolean, number, integer or string),

 All schemas may include the following keywords: